joaen/node-editor-framework/README.md

 # How to run
 You start the application by running main.py.
 Make sure the depdencies have been installed first.

-# How to create custom nodes
+# How to create a custom nodes
 To create a custom node you can create a new class child class of LogicNode.
 There you can set the name of the node and declare the input and ouput ports of the node.
 You also need to create a node_operation method where the actual expression is run.
 For exmaple inside the exmaple AddNode the node_operation module is: